Why Does My Cane Corso Follow Me Everywhere? (Answered!)

 When owning a Cane Corso, you have to set yourself as the pack leader.
 Otherwise, the Cane Corso will show dominance and will not obey your commands.
 So, if your Cane Corso sees you as their pack leader, they will follow you everywhere.

-Dogs see in us a figure of reference for purposes of security, especially in places they don’t know well.
-It’s completely normal for dogs to follow us.
-This both avoids them getting lost and provides reassurance that their guardian is by their side.
+This both prevents them from getting lost and provides reassurance that their guardian is by their side.
 Having this feeling of security directly influences the well-being of the Cane Corso.

 4. They just want to know what you are up to